What you'll learn

 The ceremony is what the day is all about.
 Lesson 4 will look at how to approach any type of ceremony, capturing the key shots and developing an eye for all those gorgeous little extras.
 Once done here we will move on to another very important set of photos, those special portraits of the happy couple.
 There are many variations of shots, styles and poses you can use here as well as many technical considerations.
 These can be the most creative shots of the day so your aim is to wow the couple with these.

 The group shots can be incredibly fun or incredibly stressful.
 With the right approach you will love capturing these shots and the entire wedding group will love you.
 From the traditional, to the fun and quirky, there are many styles and we will look at many examples while discussing the practical and technical considerations.

 Candid and Evening Shots

-So all the formal shots are done and now everyone starts to relax.
+So, all of the formal shots are done and now everyone is starting to relax.
 While you should be aiming to get candid shots throughout the day as a photographer but the evening can be an amazing time to get some fantastic candid and atmospheric shots.
 If you are staying late into the night, it is a great opportunity to get extra shots that will impress your clients.